 Let’s start this blog article off with some commentary about the picture above to help you Get In The Know About Illegal Prison Contraband.
 Imagine how many cell phones and contraband got inside jails and prisons due to contraband smuggling.
 That is…before the invention and implementation of search equipment and unless contraband smugglers didn’t forget to turn off the cell phone ringers (Lol).
-Is there more to the story when it comes to prison contraband.
+Is there more to the story when it comes to prison contraband?
 You bet.

-Contraband has constituted menace in all prison facilities all over the world.
+Contraband has constituted a menace in all prison facilities all over the world.
 Inmates, visitors, and even correctional officers have contributed to the thriving contraband culture in jails and prisons.
 We need to set the records straight as most visitors to the prison have ignorantly perpetuated this smuggling act.
-In this piece, we will explain what contraband in prison is, various forms of contraband, how prisons can checkmate the smuggling of contraband and legal punishments for visitors and inmates that smuggle contraband.
+In this piece, we will explain what contraband in prison is, various forms of contraband, how prisons can checkmate the smuggling of contraband, and legal punishments for visitors and inmates that smuggle contraband.

 Prison Contraband is defined as any property that is illegal to own, use, or carry around inside a prison facility.
 Every prison has regulations that prevent inmates from possessing certain items, some of which are harmful or potentially lethal.
-Contraband is not always dangerous substances.
+Contraband is not always a dangerous substance.
 It can be anything from phones, clothing, medication, and earpieces to certain types of food.
 But the underlying definition refers to any item that inmates could exchange, modify or leverage to escape as determined by the prison regulation.

 Due to changing regulations, what was formally legal to possess today in prisons could be termed contraband tomorrow.
 For example, tobacco smoking was prohibited in prisons in July 2011 and since then smoking devices and paraphernalia have been declared contraband in prisons.
 With understaffed prisons and staff who may be exhausted by overtime hours, manual searches or frisks for drugs, weapons, or contraband are easily smuggled into facilities.